 How to request bus transportation service

 Bus service is offered to all children who attend Carrollton City Schools who live inside the city limits.
-To request service, parents must fill out a Bus Request form available at the front office the school their child attends.
-These forms are to be used by parents when:
+To request service, parents must sign up when they register.
+Change requests for bus service afterward can be done online:

 If your child is not a regular rider and on occasion needs to ride the bus, please contact the school so a temporary pass can be issued.

-Bus route information can be obtained from the Transportation office located at 930 Hay’s Mill Road.
+Bus route information can be obtained from the Transportation office located at:

 School bus safety initiatives